-U.S. Rep. Lloyd Doggett (D-TX), a senior member of the House of Representatives’ tax-writing committee and chair of the House Prescription Drug Pricing Caucus, said, “Gilead excels at tax dodging and price gouging.
-While a chief exporter of drug patents and profits to Ireland, it refuses to charge Americans the much lower drug prices of Ireland.
-Instead of innovation, it has spent more on stock buybacks for executives and shareholders than on research and development.
+U.S. Rep. Lloyd Doggett (D-TX), a senior member of the House of Representatives’ tax-writing committee and chair of the House Prescription Drug Pricing Caucus, said, “Gilead is a world leader in tax dodging and price gouging of Americans.
+While exporting drug patents and profits to Ireland, it continues to charge Americans about twice as much as the Irish on at least one of its major drugs.
+Nor does its innovative spirit applied to tax avoidance extend to new pharmaceuticals.
+Currently, it is spending more on stock buybacks for executives and shareholders than on research and development.
 Gilead’s formula for success: prices up, profits up, tax avoidance up.
 We don’t need research to know this about drug effectiveness: an unaffordable drug is always 100% ineffective.”

 California-based Gilead is the sixth most valuable pharmaceutical corporation in the world, with a market value of $146 billion last year.
 Its enormous profits come primarily from two life-saving Hepatitis C (HCV) medications.
 When Gilead’s first HCV drug launched in 2013 a full treatment cost $84,000, and a follow-on treatment cost nearly $95,000.
 And in late June the FDA approved a new version that will debut at $75,000.
 The cost of manufacturing the original drug was under $1,400.